The Elementary Theory of the Frobenius Automorphisms

 Recall that a Frobenius field $K_q$ is an algebraically closed difference field of characteristic $p>0$ made into a difference field via $x \mapsto x^q$ ($q=p^m, m \geq 1$). $\size{Y}$ denotes the size of a 0-dimensional scheme, i.e. the number of points with multiplicities.

-We will consider difference schemes $Y$ of finite type over a difference field $k$. $Y$ arises by base extension from a scheme $Y_D$ over a finitely generated difference domain $D \subset K$.
+We will consider difference schemes $Y$ of finite type over a difference field $k$. $Y$ arises by base extension from a scheme $Y_D$ over a finitely generated difference domain $D$ with fraction field $K$.
 We will say: "for almost all $(q,h), \, \cdots$ " to mean: for some such $D$ and $Y_D$, for all sufficiently large prime powers $q$, and all $ h: M_q(D) \to K_q \, \ldots$.

 When $K$ is infinite, by enlarging $D$, one sees that a simpler formulation is equivalent:

 "for some $D$, $Y_D$, for all prime powers $q$ and all $h: h: M_q(D) \to K_q \ldots$."

 When concerned with only almost all $(q,h)$, we will not mind increasing $D$ within $K$, and so can assume that some such $Y_D$ has been fixed, and write $Y_{q,h}$ for $M_q(Y_D) \tensor _h K_q$.
 Different choices of $Y_D$ will give the same $Y_{q,h}$ for almost all $(q,h)$.